Retire in Switzerland

 What are the most challenging aspects of retiring in Switzerland?

 "The cost of living in Switzerland is one of the most challenging aspects of retiring in the country.
 Finding suitable healthcare options is also a major challenge, as private healthcare is often prohibitively expensive.
 Additionally, Switzerland is officially a multilingual country and can be quite challenging for those who are unfamiliar with its four main languages (German, French, Italian, and Romansh).
-Finally, the retirement visa and residency permit process can be quite daunting and complicated, making it difficult and time-consuming to obtain the necessary documentation required to live in the country," said one retiree in living in Switzerland.
+Finally, the retirement visa and residency permit process can be quite daunting and complicated, making it difficult and time-consuming to obtain the necessary documentation required to live in the country," said a retiree who moved to Switzerland.

 What are the most rewarding aspects of retiring in Switzerland?